pythonbrad/django_form/README.md

 # DjangoForm

 ## Description
-Easily create and share online forms and surveys.
+An online survey creator that exploit the power of Django’s forms API.

 ## 🚀 Features